 sudo cryptsetup luksOpen /dev/sda1 YourPreferredName

 Another way you can use to encrypt your hard drive is by using third-party encryption software or encryption tool.
-Below are some of the most popular third-party encryption software which can be used for hard drive encryption.
+Below are some of the most popular third-party encryption software used for hard drive encryption.

-VeraCrypt is a free and open-source encryption software that can be used on Windows, Mac OS X, and Linux.
+VeraCrypt is a very popular program that often gains the highest ratings from users.
+VeraCrypt is a free and open-source encryption software used on Windows, Mac OS X, and Linux.
 It provides enterprise-grade security to all your important data.
-VeraCrypt is a very popular program that often gains the highest ratings from users.

 AES Crypt is a convenient encryption program with both free and paid versions.
-It comes with a password manager plus collaboration feature, which enables sharing encrypted data with others.
-AES Crypt is available for Windows, MacOS, and Linux, while there are third-party versions for Android and iOS.
+It comes with a password manager and a collaboration feature, enabling sharing of encrypted data with others.
+AES Crypt is available for Windows, macOS, and Linux, while third-party versions are for Android and iOS.

-AxCrypt is a very powerful and reliable encryption software which is specially designed for individuals and small business teams.
-With AxCrypt, files can be protected with either 128-bit or 256-bit AES encryption.
-It comes with all the tools that you need to secure files inside external hard drives.
+AxCrypt is a very powerful and reliable encryption software specially designed for individuals and small business teams.
+With AxCrypt, files can be protected with 128-bit or 256-bit AES encryption.
+It comes with all the tools to secure files inside external hard drives.

 Diskcryptor is one of the best open-source data encryption solutions for Microsoft Windows.
 It enables encryption of entire hard drives or individual partitions.
-DiskCryptor supports a wide range of encryption schemes, Windows operating systems, and file systems.
+DiskCryptor supports many encryption schemes, Windows operating systems, and file systems.
 An impressive feature of DiskCryptor is that it allows you to pause encryption and resume it later or even on a different computer.

-TrueCrypt is a powerful encryption software which offers support for hidden volumes, on-the-fly encryption, keyfiles, and keyboard shortcuts.
-It can be used on entire disks as well as system partitions with an OS installed.
+TrueCrypt is powerful encryption software supporting hidden volumes, on-the-fly encryption, key files, and keyboard shortcuts.
+It can be used on entire disks, and system partitions with an OS installed.

-These types of devices normally use a mix of software and hardware based encryption which sometimes requires setting a password on a physical keypad to secure your data.
-But, they also depend on proprietary code, which makes it really difficult to verify their security claims.
+These devices normally use software and hardware-based encryption, which sometimes requires setting a password on a physical keypad to secure your data.
+But, they also depend on proprietary code, which makes it difficult to verify their security claims.